dessertj/dessertj-core/README.md

 to the JDK classes of package `sun`, because those are considered internal.

 A library for dependency checking needs some concept to specify a set of classes.
-Therefore we need to know what a class is: Physically a class is .class file located in some directory tree or a .jar file.
+Therefore we need to know what a class is: Physically a class is .class rootFile located in some directory tree or a .jar rootFile.
 Within a directory tree a class is uniquely defined by its name and its position in the tree structure.
 This can be expressed by the fully qualified class name (fqcn), i.e. `de.spricom.dessert.classfile.constpool.ConstantPool`.
-The same applies to a JAR file.
+The same applies to a JAR rootFile.
 But a class with the same fqcn can appear in different directories or JAR files.
-Thus we need besides the fqcn always it's container (directory or JAR file) to specify it uniquely.
+Thus we need besides the fqcn always it's container (directory or JAR rootFile) to specify it uniquely.

-For the following a container is a directory or JAR file that could be added to the CLASSPATH to include all classes within the container.
-A class is a concrete .class file uniquely defined by its fqcn name and its container.
-Hence for the concepts below an interface or an inner class is a class because it has its own .class file.
+For the following a container is a directory or JAR rootFile that could be added to the CLASSPATH to include all classes within the container.
+A class is a concrete .class rootFile uniquely defined by its fqcn name and its container.
+Hence for the concepts below an interface or an inner class is a class because it has its own .class rootFile.

 To specify a set of classes we need the fqcns and the containers.
 It is obvious to use patterns to specify the class names.
 For example all classes of the `de.spricom.dessert.classfile` package and it's sub-packages